joern42/imscp/README.md

 i-MSCP (internet Multi Server Control Panel) is a software easing shared hosting environments management on Linux servers.
-It support various services such as Apache2, ProFTPd, Dovecot, Courier, Bind9, and can be easily extended through plugins.
+It support various services such as Apache2, ProFTPD, VsFTPd, Dovecot, Courier, Bind9... and can be easily extended through plugins and/or event listener files.

 i-MSCP was designed for professional Hosting Service Providers (HSPs), Internet Service Providers (ISPs) and IT professionals.